segabl/pd2-sh-complements/README.md

 *Reducing the requirement to get the maximum duration and slightly reducing the full duration should make the skill feel better.*

 - Saw Massacre
-  - Basic
-    - Reduced wear 50% → 90%
   - Ace
     - Panic chance 50% → 75%

-*Saw Massacre is a useless skill and 50% reduced wear is not enough to make the saw a viable weapon against enemies.*
+*Saw Massacre is a useless skill and reduced wear is not enough to make the saw a viable weapon against enemies.*
-*Decreasing the wear further and increasing the panic chance will make it more viable at least in some cases.*
+*Increasing the panic chance will make it more viable at least in some cases.*

 ### Technician